Images shot on Fujicolor Industrial 100 in Olympus Supertrip

 Yes, technically, they’re in repurposed buildings.
 But I guarantee you they’re spotless inside.

-m50 might not be the best place in Shanghai to see art anymore, but I believe it’s still the most iconic.
+m50 might not be the best place in Shanghai to see art anymore, but the name will always be iconic.

-And it’s certainly your best bet to see what few other places in town can give you.
+At the time of writing, it’s certainly your best bet to see what few other places in town can give you too.

 That street art.

-… p.s. if you liked this piece on Shanghai’s m50 and think others will too, why not share or pin it?
+… p.s. if you liked this piece on Shanghai’s m50 and think others will too, why not give it a share?